dpvreony/docfx-mermaidjs/README.md

 ## Getting Started

-v2 of this plug in only supports MarkDig, due to DocFx 2.60 deprecating support for DFM.
-The plug in model is significantly different in v2.60 as well and requires you to have your own application to run the DocFX generation.

 ### 1. Create a console application (or similar)
 ### 2. Add a nuget package reference to "Dhgms.DocFX.Mermaid.Plugin" in your docfx_project
 ### 3. Add the following initialisation